A dietitian answers her 10 most frequently asked questions

 - 0 Comment(s)

 What’s the best diet?
 Is organic food really more nutritious?
-Common nutrition questions are answered by registered Dietitian Cara Rosenbloom.
+Common nutrition questions are answered by a registered dietitian.
+(Getty Images)

 - Is vegetarian (or keto, or …) the best way to eat?